Rust for Rustaceans #4: Error Handling in Rust

 }

-variant of that type is produced only in response to a panic
+variant of that type is produced only in response to a panic, as panic

 Propagating errors